-Many of us at Gohlke Pools are dog lovers, therefore the topic of swimming pools and dogs is something that I am familiar with.
-Although it is not recommended by most in the swimming pool industry do not recommended that dogs be allowed in pools (due to additional chemical requirements/dog hair in the filter), I have always felt that our Labrador retrievers, first Ellie and then Sweetie, belonged in the pool.
-There are several other dog breeds that enjoy being in the water, and if you’ve got a dog that enjoys being in the water and it’s okay with you, we say “go for it!”
+With that disclaimer out of the way, I am often asked about swimming pools and dogs is something that I am familiar with.
+Although it is not recommended by most in the swimming pool industry that dogs be allowed in pools (due to additional chemical requirements and dog hair in the filter), I have always felt that our Labrador retrievers, first Ellie and then Sweetie, belonged in the pool.
+There are several other dog breeds that enjoy being in the water, and if you’ve got a dog that enjoys being in the pool and its okay with you, I say “go for it!”

-With that being said, there are two areas that we feel are worth discussing—safety & exercise.
+Concerning swimming pools and dogs, there are two areas that I feel are worth discussing—safety & exercise.

 - Watch your dogs as you would your children when they are in the pool area.
 This might sound ridiculous, but not all dogs are able to take care of themselves when they are in the pool.
-If your dog does not take to water, you might want to consider installing a safety fence around the pool.
+If your dog does not take to water, you might want to consider installing a fence around the pool.

 - Have a water dish for your dog.
 Some people allow their dog to drink out of the pool.
 The water should not harm the dog, but if the dog falls in to the pool while trying to get a drink, the dog may become startled and be unable to recover.
 3. Teach your dog how to get out of the pool.
 Most dog drownings in pools occur because the dog does not know how to get out of the pool and simply swims around looking for an exit and wears itself out.